 Displacement Tank System

 Contrary to what one might think, the simple method of employing a flowmeter is not used for water metering.
 A set of twin 10-bbl (or sometimes 20-bbl) tanks is preferred.
 A “displacement tank” (Fig. 6), which is divided equally by a partition, is also used.
 Both sides of the partitioned tank are filled with mix water from the rig storage.
-If the casing cementing job is offshore, the freshwater or seawater distribution system is used.
+If the casing cementing job (cementing in drilling) is offshore, the freshwater or seawater distribution system is used.
 Each batch of mix water is then used successively to feed the cement mixer.
 The cement additives may be preblended with the water in the storage tanks or may be blended while the water is passing through the displacement tank.
 In the second case, a liquid-additive metering system (described later) is required.

 For precise placement of the slurry in the wellbore, the volume of the displacement fluid must be accurately calculated (Cementing Calculations).
 After the cement slurry has passed through the mixing system, the displacement fluid usually passes through the displacement tanks for volume measurement and is pumped by the cementing unit instead of the rig’s mud pumps.